cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 The expected counts would include signal contributions from processes where a Higgs boson is produced, as well as background contributions from processes where two photons are produced through other mechanisms, like radiation off a quark.
 The expected counts may also depend on parameters such as the energy resolution of the measured photons and the total luminosity of collisions being considered in the dataset, these can be parameterized in the model as auxiliary information.

-The analysis itself might be split into multiple channels, targetting different Higgs production modes with different event selection criteria.
+The analysis itself might be split into multiple channels, targeting different Higgs production modes with different event selection criteria.
-Furthermore, the analysis may eventually be combined with other analyses, such as a measurement targetting Higgs production where the Higgs boson decays into four leptons, rather than two photons.
+Furthermore, the analysis may eventually be combined with other analyses, such as a measurement targeting Higgs production where the Higgs boson decays into four leptons, rather than two photons.

 Combine provides the functionality for building the statistical models and combining all the channels or analyses together into one common analysis.